gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

                        QgsFeature)
 ```

 Note, in other tutorials people often use star imports, i.e. `from qgis.core import *`.
 This is bad practice generally.
-While it makes your import statement a lot more compact, you have no idea where the method comes from when this is done to multiple modules (and neither does your IDE).
+While it makes your import statement a lot more compact, you have no idea where the method comes from, especially when done on multiple modules (and neither does your IDE).

 ### Set dialog attributes